 \section{Introduction}

-Active learning (AL) is a machine learning paradigm that promises to help reduce the burden of data annotation by intelligently selecting a subset of informative samples from a large pool of unlabeled data that are relatively more conducive for learning.
-In AL, a model trained with a small amount of labeled seed data is used to parse through the unlabeled data to select the subset that should be sent to an annotator (called oracle in AL literature).
-To select such a subset, AL methods rely on exploiting the latent-space structure of samples, model uncertainty, or other such heuristics.
-The promise of reducing annotation cost has brought a surge in recent AL research \cite{VAAL_sinha2019variational}, \cite{coreset_sener2018active}, \cite{Ensembles_Beluch2018ThePO}, \cite{DBAL_gal2017deep}, \cite{BatchBald_DBLP:journals/corr/abs-1906-08158}, \cite{BGALD_DBLP:journals/corr/abs-1904-11643}, \cite{yoo2019learning_loss_for_AL}, and with it, a few outstanding issues.

-\textbf{First}, the results reported for RSB vary significantly between studies.
-For example, using $20\%$ labeled data of CIFAR10, the difference between RSB performance reported by \cite{yoo2019learning_loss_for_AL} and \cite{BGALD_DBLP:journals/corr/abs-1904-11643} is ~$13\%$ under identical settings. \textbf{Second}, the results reported for the same AL method can vary across studies: using VGG16 \cite{vgg16_simonyan2014very} on CIFAR100 \cite{cifar10_dataset_krizhevsky2009learning} with $40\%$ labeled data, \cite{coreset_sener2018active} reports $\approx 55\%$ classification accuracy whereas \cite{VAAL_sinha2019variational} reports $47.01\%$ for \cite{coreset_sener2018active}. \textbf{Third}, recent AL studies have been inconsistent with each other.
-For example, \cite{coreset_sener2018active} and \cite{Adv_AL_DBLP:journals/corr/abs-1802-09841} state that diversity-based AL methods consistently outperform uncertainty-based methods, which were found to be worse than the random sampling baseline (RSB).
+Active learning (AL) is a machine learning paradigm that promises to help reduce the burden of data annotation by intelligently selecting a subset of informative samples from a large pool of unlabeled data that.
+In AL, a model trained with a small amount of labeled seed data is used to parse through the unlabeled data to select the subset that should be sent to an oracle (annotator).
+To select such a subset, AL methods rely on exploiting the learned latent-space, model uncertainty, or other heuristics.
+The promise of reducing annotation cost has brought a surge of interest in AL research \cite{VAAL_sinha2019variational, coreset_sener2018active, Ensembles_Beluch2018ThePO, DBAL_gal2017deep,BatchBald_DBLP:journals/corr/abs-1906-08158, BGALD_DBLP:journals/corr/abs-1904-11643,yoo2019learning_loss_for_AL,coregcn_caramalau2021sequential, tavaal_kim2021task} and with it, a few outstanding issues. \textbf{First}, The results reported for Random sampling baseline, RSB vary significantly between studies.
+For example, using $20\%$ labeled data of CIFAR10, the difference between RSB performance reported by \cite{yoo2019learning_loss_for_AL} and \cite{BGALD_DBLP:journals/corr/abs-1904-11643} is $\approx 13\%$ under identical settings. \textbf{Second}, The results reported for the same AL method can vary across studies: using VGG16 \cite{vgg16_simonyan2014very} on CIFAR100 \cite{cifar10_dataset_krizhevsky2009learning} with $40\%$ labeled data, Coreset \cite{coreset_sener2018active} reported $\approx 55\%$ classification accuracy whereas VAAL ~\cite{VAAL_sinha2019variational} reported $47.01\%$ using the method reported in \cite{coreset_sener2018active}. \textbf{Third}, Recent AL studies have been inconsistent with each other.
+For example, \cite{coreset_sener2018active} and \cite{Adv_AL_DBLP:journals/corr/abs-1802-09841} state that diversity-based AL methods consistently outperform uncertainty-based methods, which were found to be worse than the RSB.
 In contrast, recent developments in uncertainty based studies \cite{yoo2019learning_loss_for_AL} suggest otherwise.